MicrosoftDocs/fabric-docs/docs/data-science/read-write-pandas.md

 :::image type="content" source="media/read-write-pandas/code-cell-load-data-pandas-dataframe.png" alt-text="Screenshot of the code cell added to the notebook." lightbox="media/read-write-pandas/code-cell-load-data-pandas-dataframe.png":::

-### Converting a Spark DataFrame to a Pandas DataFrame
+### Converting a Spark DataFrame into a Pandas DataFrame

 For reference, the following command shows how to convert a Spark DataFrame into a Pandas DataFrame.